adthom/TeamsE911Automation/README.md

 See the the required data format [here](./scripts/StringlyTypedDataStructure.txt)

-This module contains 4 cmdlets:
+This module contains 3 cmdlets:
 1. Get-CsE911NeededChange => This cmdlet processes all the LIS information provided in the source CSV, along with all LIS information already confiigured in Teams, determines what changes/updates are required and creates all the PowerShell one-liners to execute the changes/updates to the online and source environments
-2. Set-CsE911OnlineChange => This cmdlet executes all the changes/updates online (in Teams service)
+2. Set-CsE911OnlineChange => This cmdlet executes all the changes/updates online (in Teams service) and writes any Warnings or EntryHashes back to the source data that can then be exported to overwrite the source CSV with the latest updates
-3. Set-CsE911SourceChange => This cmdlet executes all the changes/updates to the source (CSV) - this writes any Warnings or EntryHashes back to the source data that can then be exported to overwrite the source CSV with the latest updates.
-In the future, if the same CSV is processed, any rows with an EntryHash that matches the current row with no be re-processed.
+    - In the future, if the same CSV is processed, any rows with an EntryHash that matches the current row with no be re-processed.
+    - This also has added the ability to to a ValidationOnly pass, and generate an Execution plan, which is a text output of all the commands that would have been run had this been an actual workflow pass.
-4. Get-CsE911OnlineConfiguration => This cmdlet allows exporting all information from Teams in the source data format required for the TeamsE911Automation module to process and can be used as a potential backup source file
+3. Get-CsE911OnlineConfiguration => This cmdlet allows exporting all information from Teams in the source data format required for the TeamsE911Automation module to process and can be used as a potential backup source file

 ## Below is a sample workflow leveraging CSV files